New Market Insights: Dublin's Office Space Price Guide - Q3 2023

-And as businesses of all sizes adapt to a hybrid model for their teams, flexible workspaces provide a meaningful alternative to the traditional long term commercial leases.
-Rather than negotiating a three or five year commitment, serviced offices offer six, twelve or twenty four month terms to suit the needs of businesses facing rapid growth or uncertain times.
+And as businesses of all sizes adapt to a hybrid model for their teams, flexible workspaces provide a meaningful alternative to traditional long-term commercial leases.
+Rather than negotiating a three or five-year commitment, serviced offices offer six, twelve, or twenty-four-month terms to suit the needs of businesses facing rapid growth or uncertain times.

 If you’re looking for flexible office space for 50 people or less, there are hundreds of turnkey private offices across Ireland with Dublin.

 A key starting point for many businesses is budget and the Rubberdesk research team has compared the major locations to look at the median office rate per month per person.
 Using the Rubberdesk platform and examining real-time availability and pricing we are able to bring together the most thorough comparison possible.
 Here is where businesses can compare the entire market from Dublin 1 to Dublin 4, Cork, and Limerick.

 At a macro level, the median desk rental price across Ireland is €530 for a private office and €300 for a coworking desk in a shared space.